UseToolSuite UseToolSuite

 });

-Every serious webhook provider signs their payloads with HMAC.
-Skipping verification means anyone who discovers your webhook URL can send fake events — fake payment confirmations, fake account deletions, anything.
+Serious webhook providers sign their payloads with an HMAC (Hash-based Message Authentication Code).
+Skip verification and anyone who finds your endpoint can send fake events — fake payment confirmations, fake account deletions, fake GitHub pushes.

-2. Service sends the payload with the signature in a header
+2. It sends the payload to your server with the hash in a header (e.g., `Stripe-Signature`).

-4. If the signatures match, the payload is authentic
+4. If your hash matches the header hash, the payload is authentic and came from the provider.

 const stripe = require('stripe')(process.env.STRIPE_SECRET_KEY);